Toronto Police Service: Motor vehicles

-The Toronto Police Service has about 500 vehicles in their fleet.
+The Toronto Police Service has about 500 vehicles in its fleet.

-In August 2018, TPS acquired TTC Orion VII buses 7900–7905 for purposes such as roadblocks, mass transport and training.
+In August 2018, TPS acquired TTC Orion VII buses 7900–7905 for purposes such as roadblocks, mass transport, and training.
 These units are now numbered ES-0 through ES-5.
 ES stands for Events Support.
-The following units were painted black prior to being sent to TPS.
+The following units were painted black before being sent to TPS.
 In November 2018, these units were repainted in a gray and white livery similar to the LFLRV livery on TTC vehicles.
 The following units are maintained and stored by the TTC.
 They are currently stored at Birchmount Garage in Scarborough.